 Abstract:

-Objectives The key characteristics and the temporal succession of straw-decomposing microorganisms in different soil types were clarified to provide a theoretical basis for fully exploring straw-decomposing functional microorganisms and improving the utilization efficiency of straw resources in different farmlands.
+Objectives The key characteristics and the temporal succession of straw-decomposing microorganisms in different soil types were clarified to provide a theoretical basis for fully exploring straw-decomposing functional microorganisms and improving utilization efficiency of straw resources in different farmlands.

 Conclusions Soil properties shape the composition and structure of key straw-decomposing microorganisms with environmental preferences, thereby influencing the characteristics of soil carbon and nitrogen transformation under straw return.
 In cinnamon soil, which has a relatively high pH and low fertility level, the enrichment of straw-decomposing bacteria such as Marmoricola, Aeromicrobium, Arenimonas, Blastococcus, as well as straw-decomposing fungi like Staphylotrichum and Schizothecium, significantly enhances activities of AG (α-glucosidase) and LAP (leucine-aminopeptidase), thus facilitating the transformation of straw carbon and nitrogen nutrients.
-In contrast, in lime concretion black soil with a lower pH and higher fertility level, the promotion of the growth and activities of fungi such as Chrysosporium, Terracidiphilus, Jatrophihabitans, and Cladophialophora increases activities of BG (β-glucosidase), CBH (β-cellobiosidase), and NAG (β-N-acetyl-glucosaminidase), thereby accelerating the transformation of straw carbon and nitrogen nutrients.
+In contrast, in lime concretion black soil with a lower pH and higher fertility level, promotion of growth and activities of fungi such as Chrysosporium, Terracidiphilus, Jatrophihabitans, and Cladophialophora increases activities of BG (β-glucosidase), CBH (β-cellobiosidase), and NAG (β-N-acetyl-glucosaminidase), thereby accelerating the transformation of straw carbon and nitrogen nutrients.